-API integration can often be like the story about four people named Everybody, Somebody, Anybody, and Nobody.
+API integration can often be like a story about four people named Everybody, Somebody, Anybody, and Nobody.
 As you may know, the story goes like this:

 “There was an important job to be done, and Everybody was sure that Somebody would do it.